National democratic state

-A national democratic state is a state as political entity that, according to Marxist–Leninist national democratic theory, is the product of a national democratic revolution.
+A national democratic state is a state as political entity that, according to the Marxist–Leninist theory of national democracy, is the product of a national democratic revolution.
 In certain cases, it was believed, a national democratic state could endeavour to establish the socialist mode of production, transforming the state into a communist state known as a socialist state in the process.

 Basic definition

 "[The national democratic state] consistently upholds its political and economic independence, fights against imperialism and its military blocs, against military bases on its territory; fights against the new forms of colonialism and the penetration of imperialist capital; rejects dictatorial and despotic methods of government; ensures the people’s broad democratic rights and freedoms (freedom of the press, speech, assembly, demonstration, establishment of political parties and social organisations) and the opportunity of working for the enactment of agrarian reform and other domestic and social changes, and for participation of the people in shaping government policy."

 — — Declaration of the 1960 International Meeting of Communist and Workers Parties.

 The 1960 International Meeting of Communist and Workers Parties, held in Moscow, defined the national democratic state as follows: "[The] political form of the activity of the revolutionary democracy is the national democratic state".
 What constituted a revolutionary democracy and a national democratic state was, according to scholar Irina Flatova, "so vague that they could be stretched in any direction.
 Clearly, there were no tangible criteria for a government to be recognised as a revolutionary democracy, and for a country to be considered a national democratic state.
 But the slogans were attractive, and this was what mattered."
 Despite this vagueness, Soviet analysts agreed that the national democratic state was "a transitional state towards a state of the socialist type".

 The national democratic state was later divided into two types: one for non-communist national democratic states and another for communist national democratic states, which later became known as states of socialist orientation.
 However, in some circles, the terminology differed.
 For example, some spoke of a "national democratic state of socialist orientation" to indicate a state without a national democratic front and a revolutionary democratic vanguard party, and others spoke of a people's democratic state of socialist orientation, a state run by a revolutionary democratic vanguard party that was close to the communist bloc.
 A people's democratic state of socialist orientation was also expected to institute a communist form of government based on democratic centralism and unified power, and establish a supreme state organ of power.